lzzsmile/E-business-Management-Portal/README.md

 ==========================================================

-The future work is using the .html files in the folder "HTML Version", the furniture company management system, which is well designed and styled, as shown below:
+The future work is using the .html files in the folder "HTML Version", the furniture company management system, which is well designed and styled, as shown below.
+This version uses HTML5, CSS, JavaScript, BootStrp, Jquery, etc.

 ![ScreenShot](https://github.com/lzzsmile/E-business-Management-Portal/blob/master/image/version.png)